josefalconGH/blog-webpage/README.md

 ## Mock-Up

+The blog webpage can be viewed at: https://josefalcongh.github.io/blog-webpage/

 ### Blog Form Page (index.html)

 The blog form page allows users to input their username, blog title, and blog content.
 It includes a header with a theme toggle switch, a form section for blog input, and buttons to post or view blogs.